Peepearl/DigiGirls-capstone-project/README.md

 - Dataset 2 (Excel): Sales dataset
 - Tools Used:
   - PostgreSQL for database querying and data manipulation
-  - Excel for exploratory data analysis
+  - Excel for exploratory data analysis.